onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

-# Steps to run the master node
+# Steps to run the peer-validator node

 ## Install dependencies from source code